dani-davenport/Migration_Simulations/README.md

 # Simulations
-This repository contains code and data to run simulations described in Davenport et al., XXXX
+This repository contains code and data to run simulations described in Davenport et al., (update date here)